Mapping dynamical systems into chemical reactions: Discussion

-In Section~\ref{sec:chaos}, we have designed a cubic chemical system with Lorenz attractor, see Theorem~\ref{theorem:chaos1}.
-A similar system has been put forward in~\cite{Samardzija}; however, since the $\mathbf{x}$-factorable map is utilized and some of the variables are translated differently, existence of the chaotic attractor is not rigorously justified.
-In contrast, a chemical system with Lorenz attractor rigorously justified has been put forward in~\cite{Janos_chaos}.
-To design this system, the authors use the time-change map; consequently, the system is quartic and the time-scale at which the Lorenz attractor is tracked is distorted.
-In Section~\ref{sec:chaos}, we have also designed a candidate chaotic chemical system which is quadratic, see Theorem~\ref{theorem:chaos2}.
-In Section~\ref{sec:bifurcations}, we have presented a cubic chemical system undergoing a super-critical homoclinic bifurcation, see Theorem~\ref{theorem:homoclinic}.
-This problem has also been considered using the $\mathbf{x}$-factorable map and numerical simulations in~\cite{Me1}.
-Using a generalized quasi-chemical map, we have also designed a quadratic chemical system undergoing the homoclinic bifurcation, see Theorem~\ref{theorem:bifurcation2}.
+In Section~\ref{sec:chaos}, we have designed a cubic CDS with Lorenz attractor.
+A similar system has been put forward in~\cite{Samardzija}; however, since the $\mathbf{x}$-factorable map is applied and some of the variables are translated differently, existence of the chaotic attractor is not rigorously justified.
+On the other hand, a CDS with Lorenz attractor rigorously justified is presented in~\cite{Janos_chaos}.
+To design it, the authors use the time-warp map; consequently, the CDS is quartic and the time-scale at which the Lorenz attractor is tracked is distorted.
+In Section~\ref{sec:CRN_homoclinic}, we have presented a cubic CDS undergoing a super-critical homoclinic bifurcation; in Appendix~\ref{app:homoclinic}, we have also designed a quadratic CDS undergoing the same bifurcation.
+This problem has also been considered using the $\mathbf{x}$-factorable map and numerical simulations in~\cite{Me1}. \bcol{More broadly, bifurcations in two-dimensional quadratic CDSs have also been studied in~\cite{Bimolecular_bifurcations}; see also~\cite{Degn–Harrison} for a bifurcation analysis of a chemical system.}

-To close the discussion, we briefly highlight two properties of the quasi-chemical map which are noteworthy for future research.
-Firstly, the time-change and $\mathbf{x}$-factorable maps introduce equilibria on the boundary of the state-space.
-As a consequence, when such chemical reaction networks are modelled stochastically, the noise may drive the system to the state-space boundary, thus drastically changing its long-time behavior~\cite{Keizer,Me2}.
-On the other hand, chemical system obtained via the quasi-chemical map do not necessarily have equilibria on the boundary of the state-space, and may be less prone to the noise-induced extinctions.
-Secondly, the quasi-chemical map preserves the degree of some dynamical systems, which leads to an interesting open problem: \emph{Find polynomial dynamical systems that can be mapped to chemical ones while preserving both the desired dynamical features and the degree}.
-As a step towards addressing this problem, we present the following result, of which Theorems~\ref{theorem:first_order} and~\ref{theorem:chaos2} are special cases.
+In this paper, we have focused on polynomial DSs.
+Assume now that we are given a \emph{non-polynomial} DS with continuously differentiable vector field; assume also that this DS is robust in a desired state-space region.
+One approach to design a dynamically similar CDS is to first map the non-polynomial DS to a qualitatively equivalent polynomial DS; this can be done in a dimension-preserving manner using the Weierstrass approximation theorem, see Appendix~\ref{app:nonpoly}.
+Once a suitable polynomial DS is found, one can then apply the QCM to obtain a qualitatively equivalent CDS.
+Another, more direct, approach to map robust non-polynomial DSs to CDSs is by using special chemical systems that execute suitable algorithms from the theory of artificial neural networks~\cite{RNCRN}.